BWSDataset/preparation/README.md

 # Welcome everyone.

-This is a custom data preparation tool for Bangla text.
-It consists of sentence-level tokenization, stopword removal, and word-stemming steps.
+This is a custom data preprocessing tool for Bangla text.
+It consists of sentence-level tokenization, stopword removal, unnecessary text removal, and word-stemming steps.

 Hopefully, this tool will help your model for better natural language understanding.